Jayme-T/I_need_help_page/README.md

 1. run `npm install -g gulp-cli`
     * This allows you to run gulp tasks from your command line
 1. Look in the public directory in the project.
 You will see a css folder, with a file called style.css.
 Delete that file.
 Yep, just delete it, it's ok
-1. Now from your command line in the main project folder, run 'gulp watch'
+1. Now from your command line in the main project folder, run `gulp watch`
 1. See how that css file magically appeared and that gulp is now running a process in your command line?
 1. **All style changes will be done in the 'styles' folder.
 Go make a slight style change in one of the .scss files and save it.
 If you look in your command line where gulp is running, you will see some new lines that say something like this "[09:54:39] Starting 'css-dev'...
 [09:54:39] Finished 'css-dev' after 105 ms";
-1. This is gulp watching your scss files for changes, when a change is made, it re-compiles the sass code into one file and puts that file in the css/style.css file.
+1. This is gulp watching your scss files for changes, when a change is made, it re-compiles the sass code into one file and puts that file in the public/css folder.
 Cool huh?